VirtusLab/graphbuddy/README.md

 ### Scala configuration

-#### Using graphbuddy scalac plugin

 The only requirement is the scalac compiler plugin.
 Configuration for sbt:
 ```
 resolvers += Resolver.bintrayRepo("virtuslab", "graphbuddy")
-addCompilerPlugin("com.virtuslab.semanticgraphs" % "scalac-plugin" % "0.0.11" cross CrossVersion.full)
+addCompilerPlugin("com.virtuslab.semanticgraphs" % "scalac-plugin" % "0.1.0" cross CrossVersion.full)
 scalacOptions += "-Yrangepos"
 ```

 Graph Files will be generated during the compilation and stored in `.semanticgraphs` folder.

-### TypeScript configuration
+### TypeScript configuration (initial support only)

 Typescript server requires you to have `main` property in `package.json`, pointing to your project's starting file
 ```
 "main": "src/index.ts",
 ```
-*Note:* Currently you can play with Typescript but keep in mind that it is still under active development.
+:warning: Currently you can play with Typescript but keep in mind that it is still under active development.
 There is a lot of work yet to be done to cover all unhandled currently cases.
 We recommend using a GraphBuddy [ts-example](https://github.com/VirtusLab/graphbuddy/tree/master/ts-example) demonstration repo as a playground.

 ## Installing a plugin